mad4869/poke-search/README.md

 ### Install Dependencies

-The packages installed here are Typescript, React, TailwindCSS, as well as Parcel as the building tool.
+The packages installed here are Typescript, React, TailwindCSS, as well as Parcel as the build tool.

 ```bash
 npm install react react-dom